Mush2h/Writeups-CTF/HTB/Very Easy/Blue.md

 ```

-We do a more detailed scan:
+A more detailed scan is then run on the discovered open ports.

 ```ruby
 nmap --script=firewall-bypass -p135,139,445,49152,49153,49154,49155,49157 -vvv -oN targeted 10.10.10.40